szaumoor/ZSTweaks/ZSTweaks/README.md

 - It still forces a Save vs. Death at -2 to trigger.

 In short, their vorpal weapon will be identical to the silver sword's, but will trigger 15% of the time instead of 25%.

+**Component 3080:** Overhaul backstab immunities across creatures

+Backstab immunity sucks because it makes the already-underpowered thieves even worse, and in many cases, it makes no logical sense.
+This is an attempt at making it fair and also not too arbitrary.

+The immunity will stay or be granted in these cases:

+- Backstab immunities granted by items, classes, or kits
+- Spectral or spiritual creatures cannot be backstabbed
+- Slimes and oozes remain immune.
+I imagine it like trying to stab soup or a bag of dog poop
+- Demiliches are immune.
+They're pretty much beyond the physical world.
+- Amelyssan (I can't be sure about how unfair or fair this would be, I've never done that fight)
+- Dragons can be made optionally susceptible, or non-susceptible to backstab.
+I'm on the fence about dragons so I leave it optional.
+- Floating weapons, magically animated armor

+The immunity will be removed if it exists in these cases:

+- All fiends and celestials, including solars, mariliths, and Demogorgon
+- Cadaverous undead.
+If they have a body, then you can study what part will inflict the most damage and identify what constitutes a weak point or structural flaw.
+- Golems and other constructs except floating weapons.
+They can have have structural weaknesses
+- Minotaurs.
+They have a body, you have blade.
+So... stab?
+- Beholders.
+You know what's a weak point?
+THAT BIG F***ING EYEBALL.
+- Giants, including Yaga Shura.
+Picture Legolas climbing on top of the giant Olliphaunts and shooting three arrows right into their necks.
+You're a damn rogue for crying out loud, you don't have to be literally backstabbing their toes.
+- All humanoid enemies unless their class, hit, or item grants them that, so enemies like Kiser will have to suck it up and take that dagger to the back.
+- Aesgareth and his party will be all susceptible to backstab, no reason at all for them to be so special
+- Avatars of Bhaal are susceptible

 </details>